 If you're on a regular PC, you should download “duckstation-windows-x64-release.zip”.
 If you're on a newer Windows tablet, you may need “duckstation-windows-arm64-release.zip” (if you're unsure, it would mention 'ARM-powered' all over its technical specs & packaging).

-To open DuckStation can be slightly confusing since there are three exe's in its folder.
-The one you need to double-click on is .
+To open DuckStation, double-click on .
 You may want to right-click it and create a shortcut to this exe for your desktop or something, to remind you which of the three exe's you need to use.

 Setting up the BIOS